httpwg/http-extensions/draft-ietf-httpbis-pre-denied.md

 In some circumstances, a server might have information that leads it to believe that sending a full response will not improve performance, and could have negative impacts.

 When this happens, it is common practice to use a 503 (Service Unavailable) status code.
-However, this has been shown to cause confusion: a server operator who sees a spike in that status code being sent tends to draw the conclusion that there is a server-side operational issue.
+However, this has been observed to cause confusion: a server operator who sees a spike in that status code being sent tends to draw the conclusion that there is a server-side operational issue.

 While other status codes (e.g., 403 (Forbidden)) could be used, they can also suffer (to varying degrees) from the same problem: being confused with an error, operational problem, or other condition.